Aditya0300/Weather_app/README.md

 # Weather_app
-I am trying to learn about github and making a project which shows weather using API
+I am trying to learn about github and making a project which shows weather using openweathermapAPI

 Front end shall be coded by HTML,CSS .